neffercarrillo/security-plus/notes/README.md

 - hotfix patch that solves a security issue
 - update provides the system with additional functionality
 - service pack includes all hotfixes and updates since the release of the operating system
 - patch management process/program(?)
-1 assign a dedicated team to track 2 establish automated system-wdide patching 3 include cloud resources 4 triage all patches 5 have a lab environment to test all urgent and important patches 6 maintain detailed logs 7 establish process for evaluating firmware updates 8 develop process for deploying approved urgent patches to prod 9 assess non-critical patches for combined rollout
+1 assign a dedicated team to track 2 establish automated system-wide patching 3 include cloud resources 4 triage all patches 5 have a lab environment to test all urgent and important patches 6 maintain detailed logs 7 establish process for evaluating firmware updates 8 develop process for deploying approved urgent patches to prod 9 assess non-critical patches for combined rollout

 ### Patch Management